 I always liked Atlantis and Treasure Planet.
 They would possibly succeed more if they were released now what with their more adventure leaning story line.
 Interestingly I found out that they were made at a particular studio with little watching by the bigger ones and supervisors who I understand were focusing on the next ‘era’ of Disney.
 Unforntunetly for us the big wigs closed the studio and most of the people there went to work for Pixar.

 March 11, 2018 at 10:20 am #29575AnonymousInactive

-- This reply was modified 3 years, 9 months ago by Rebecca Walton.
+- This reply was modified 6 years ago by Rebecca.